 Adrienne Bantum is the Budget Specialist.
 Adrienne recently joined JHU in August 2016 to provide financial and budgetary support for the team.
 Prior to joining CEO, she worked for CurePSP, a non-profit organization, as the Accounting Manager where she was responsible for the day-to-day financial activities.

-Erin Burk is the Administrative Coordinator.
-Erin supports the Assistant Dean in a wide variety of responsibilities as well as assisting the Center as a whole.
+Erin Burk is the Out-of-School-Time (OST) Program Manager.
+Erin is responsible for implementation, volunteer management, logistical support, external/partner compliance of and data collection for the Baltimore suite of after-school and summer programs including SABES OST, Barclay OST and Summer STEM Academy, and the YES!
+Summer program.
+She provides support for middle school and family Explore series and the annual Hopkins Robotics Cup.
 Prior to joining JHU in 2015, Erin served as a Forecaster and Workforce Manager for The Contact Center where she managed the Workforce Management department and forecasted future staffing needs across multiple sites.
 She also taught for two years as an English as a Second Language teacher in South Korea.
 Erin has her bachelor’s degree in Philosophy and Sociology from Mary Baldwin College in Virginia.

 Christine Newman is the Assistant Dean of Engineering Educational Outreach.
 She has a B.S. in Mechanical Engineering from Virginia Tech and a MBA from Marshall University.
 Christine has worked in chemical manufacturing, environmental consulting, software development, and financial services.
 She is on the board of the Mid-Atlantic Girls Collaborative Network and spearheaded STEM career days with Girls Inc. of DC.